ofiwg/libfabric/man/fi_cq.3.md

   If other flag bits are zero, the provider is reporting that the multi-recv buffer has been freed, and the completion entry is not associated with a received message.

+# NOTES

+A completion queue must be bound to at least one enabled endpoint before any operation such as fi_cq_read, fi_cq_readfrom, fi_cq_sread, fi_cq_sreadfrom etc. can be called on it.

 # RETURN VALUES